 Instructions

-- Put water (kombu dashi) in a pot and bring it to a boil.
-Once it comes to a boil, turn off the heat and add the bonito flakes.
-Let them steep for 2 minutes.
+- Put water (or kombu dashi) in a pot and bring it to a boil.
+Once boiling, turn off the heat and add bonito flakes.
+Let it steep for 2 minutes.

-- Strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
+- Strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).

-- Put water in a pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low, add the remnants of the broth from making ichiban-dashi and new bonito flakes, and simmer for 2 minutes.
+- Put water (or kombu dashi) in a pot and bring it to a boil.
+Once boiling, reduce the heat to low, add the remnants of the broth from making ichiban dashi, along with additional bonito flakes, and let it simmer for 2 minutes.

-- Put water in a pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 2 minutes.
+- Put water (or kombu dashi) in a pot and bring it to a boil.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 2 minutes.

-- Put water in a pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 6 minutes.
+- Put water (or kombu dashi) in a pot and bring it to a boil.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 6 minutes.

 Notes

-- The estimated amount of dashi broth that can be obtained through the process is 1 ⅔ cups (400ml, about 80% of the original amount of water or kombu dashi).
+- You can make Bonito Dashi with water and Awase Dashi with kombu dashi.
+The estimated amount of dashi obtained through the process is about 1 ⅔ cups (400ml), which is approximately 80% of the original amount of water or kombu dashi.

 - When making udon dashi, the total cooking time is 11 minutes.

-- You can store it in the refrigerator for up to 3 days, or store it in the freezer for up to a month.
+- You can store it in the refrigerator for up to 3 days or in the freezer for up to a month.

 Leave a Reply